trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 [More details can be found here](https://help.atmotube.com/technical/3-atmotube-pm/).

 ## AQS

-TO help make all these reported measurements easier to understand at a glance, [AtmoTube have created an accumulative parameter called Air Quality Score (AQS)](https://help.atmotube.com/faq/9-atmotube-aqs/) that can instantly give you an understanding of the quality of the air around you.
+To help make all these reported measurements easier to understand at a glance, [AtmoTube have created an aggregated measurement, Air Quality Score (AQS)](https://help.atmotube.com/faq/9-atmotube-aqs/), that can instantly give you an understanding of the quality of the air around you.
 The reported value is a function of VOC and all PM measurements.

 The AtmoTube AQS ranges from 0 (severely polluted air) to 100 (very clean) points.